How Likely Is My Employment Claim to Settle? The Data

 Of those cases that did not proceed to a hearing, ACAS settled around 74% through early conciliation, with the remainder being withdrawn by the claimant.

-That means, across the full population of ET cases filed in that quarter:
+Across the full population of ET cases:

-• Roughly 57–58% settle via ACAS conciliation (either pre- or post-ET1)
+- Roughly 57–58% settle via ACAS conciliation (either pre- or post-ET1)

-• Around 20–22% are withdrawn without any settlement
+- Around 20–22% are withdrawn without any settlement

-• Around 21% proceed to a hearing of some kind
+- Around 21% proceed to a hearing of some kind

 Early Conciliation: The First Filter